 COGS refers to the direct costs of producing the goods sold by a company.
 This amount includes the cost of the materials and labor directly used to create the good.
 Within Flywheel, we also encourage you to include your distribution (shipping) costs.

-COGS excludes indirect costs such as overhead, ad spend & marketing.
+COGS excludes indirect costs such as overhead, ad spend, and marketing.

-COGS data helps us give you more holistic picture of how your Amazon business is performing.
-Uploading this information on the Product Settings page within My Products will unlock many new features and insights in Flywheel, such as:
+COGS data helps us provide a holistic view of how your Amazon business is performing.
+Upload this information on the Product Settings page to unlock additional features and gain insights in Flywheel, such as:

-- Estimated Gross Profit: View trends for business on the Home Page and product level metrics on the Product Metrics Page
+- Estimated Gross Profit: View trends for your business on the Home Page and individual products on the Product Metrics page

-- Estimated Gross Margin: Product level metric viewable on Product Metrics Page
+- Estimated Gross Margin: Available at product level on the Product Metrics page

 - MACS Calculator: COGS are required to use this functionality.